Freedom Mortgage rates

 If you like to work with a human being when you do business, Freedom is for you.
 Because you’ll be working with a loan officer from the moment you apply through to closing on your home purchase or refinance.

 Is that a downside?
-It depends on how much you like working with computers.
+It depends on how much you like a wholly-online mortgage process.